 Locality and Simplicity

-Making changes to the system, in order to deliver greater value to the end user, should be easy: easy in terms of team’s autonomy to make changes to an area of the product as well as being easy in terms of friction that the technology in use imposes on the changes.
+Making changes to the system, in order to deliver greater value to the end user, should be easy: easy in terms of team’s autonomy to make changes to the product as well as being easy in terms of friction that the technology in use imposes on the changes.

 Focus, Flow and Joy